tinjohn/moodle-availability_courseenrollmentcount/README.md

-# moodle-availability_courseenrollmentcount
+# Moodle-availability_courseenrollmentcount

-Availability of moodle activities requires students to be enrolled in a certain number of courses.
+This plugin allow to restrict access of activities and resources in your course based on the number of course enrollments.

+Author:-
+Tina John johnt.22.tijo@gmail.com